ryuichiueda/slides_marp/advanced_vision/lesson1-e.md

 ### Further Question 2 (about Object Identification and Naming)

-- Why do we consider dots to be real objects in the first place?
+- Why do we consider dots to be real objects?
-- In the discussion on page 4, no one (unless they're extremely cynical like me) would have questioned anything.
+    - On page 4, no one (unless they're extremely cynical like me) would have questioned anything.
 - Would a mouse dislike a cat in a drawing?
     - What you see in a picture or mirror is not real.
 - How do vision and language interact?
     - Associating the name of an object from what you see.
     - Associating a scene from a sentence.

 ---

 ### Summary

 - The brain apparently receives stimuli through numerous switches.
     - In addition to the eyes, the ears, nose, and tongue also function.
     - It's surprisingly digital.
 - The brain appears to interpret digital signals in some way.
 - <span style="color:red">Finding patterns in disparate stimulus signals</span>
     - <span style="color:red">Identifying patterns (putting them into words)</span>
     - Because of this ability, we can take self-benefiting actions, such as eating, running away, or talking to others.
 - Questions
     - How do we acquire these "abilities"?
     - How can we achieve similar capabilities in a computer?

 ---